kerimoyle/libcellml-tutorials/installation/build_from_source.rst

     pip install -e src/bindings/python

-3: Test the instalation: C++
+3: Test the installation: C++
 ============================

-If you are intending to use the Python library only, please skip to :ref:`Test the instalation: Python<test_python_instalation>`.
+If you are intending to use the Python library only, please skip to :ref:`Test the installation: Python<test_python_installation>`.

 .. container:: dothis